luuluu75/My-Web-Portfolio/README.md

 # My Web Portfolio

-+ This page provides a bit of backgorund information about me.
++ This page provides a bit of background information about me.
 + It is also a showcase of the projects and assignments I have completed on the Boot Camp journey so far.

 ## Objectives